快猫短视频

 Systemic chemotherapy

-Drugs are injected right into a vein (IV) or taken by mouth.
-These drugs enter the bloodstream and reach almost all areas of the body, possibly making this treatment useful for cancers that have spread to other parts of the body.
+In this approach, drugs are given into a vein (IV) or taken by mouth.
+These drugs enter the blood and reach almost all areas of the body, which can make this treatment useful for cancers that have spread to other parts of the body.

-For IV chemo, a slightly larger and sturdier catheter is required in the vein system to administer chemo.
-They are known as central venous catheters (CVCs), central venous access devices (CVADs), or central lines.
-They are used to put medicines, blood products, nutrients, or fluids right into your blood.
-They can also be used to take out blood for testing.
-Many different kinds of CVCs are available.
-The 2 most common types are the port and the PICC line.
+For some people, IV chemo might be given through a slightly larger and sturdier tube known as a central venous catheter (CVC), central venous access device (CVAD), or central line.
+This device is put in place with a minor surgical procedure.
+It stays in the body and can be used to put medicines, blood products, nutrients, or fluids right into your blood.
+It can also be used to take out blood for testing.

-Doctors give chemo in cycles, with each period of treatment followed by a rest period to give you time to recover from the effects of the drugs.
+Doctors give chemo in cycles, with each period of treatment followed by a rest period to give you time to recover from the effects of the medicine.
 Cycles are most often 2 or 3 weeks long.
-The schedule varies depending on the drugs used.
-For example, with some drugs, the chemo is given only on the first day of the cycle.
+The schedule varies depending on the medicines used.
+For example, with some medicines, the chemo is given only on the first day of the cycle.
 With others, it is given for a few days in a row, or once a week.
-Then, at the end of the cycle, the chemo schedule repeats to start the next cycle.

 illustration showing the blood supply to and from the liver/shows the liver, hepatic veins, right and left hepatic arteries, common hepatic artery, portal vein, common bile duct, cystic duct and gallbladder

-Doctors have studied putting chemo drugs directly into the hepatic artery at a constant rate to see if it might be more effective than systemic chemo.
-This technique is known as hepatic artery infusion (HAI).
-It is slightly different from chemoembolization because surgery is needed to put an infusion pump under the skin of the abdomen (belly).
+Hepatic artery infusion is slightly different from chemoembolization because surgery is needed to put an infusion pump under the skin of the abdomen (belly).
 The pump is attached to a catheter that connects to the hepatic artery.
-This is done while the patient is under general anesthesia.
-The chemo is injected with a needle through the skin into the pump' reservoir and it is released slowly and steadily into the hepatic artery.
+This is done while a person is under general anesthesia (in a deep sleep so they won’t feel pain).
+The chemo is then injected with a needle through the skin into the pump's reservoir, and it is released slowly and steadily into the hepatic artery.

-HAI may be used for people with very large liver cancers that cannot be removed with surgery or cannot be treated entirely with TACE.
-This technique may not be useful in all patients because it requires surgery to insert the pump and catheter, an operation that many liver cancer patients may not be able to tolerate.
+HAI may be used for people with very large liver cancers that cannot be removed with surgery or cannot be treated entirely with trans-arterial chemoembolization (TACE).
+But many people with liver cancer may not be able to tolerate surgery to insert the pump and catheter, and not all centers offer this type of treatment.

 Possible side effects of chemotherapy for liver cancer

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+The side effects depend on the type and dose of chemo drugs, as well as how long they are given.
 Common side effects include:

 • Hair loss